All about Icelandic Language Day

-E: Learning any new language is tricky, and there is like nobody speaking Icelandic in New York.
+E: Learning any new language is tricky, and nobody is speaking Icelandic in New York.
 But when I started to learn, there was an Icelandic teacher here, from New Jersey and I was just very lucky to meet her at the right time.
-Then I had some online teachers, but yes, it has been definitely tricky.
+Then I had some online teachers, but yes, it has been tricky.
 The fun fact is that I decided to learn Dutch last year, and because Dutch is a lot easier and closer to English than Icelandic, I was able to pick up Dutch so much faster.
-It is a bit depressing knowing that I probably spent 2-3 times more time to learn Icelandic as Dutch.
+It is a bit depressing knowing that I probably spent 2-3 times more time learning Icelandic than Dutch.
 But language is a hard thing if you don´t use it every day.
 It is so easy to forget stuff.
-That is another reason I like pictures so much because it is easier for me to remember the mental image of something.
+That is Another reason I like pictures so much because it is easier for me to remember the mental image of something.

 S: Is there any special place for you in Iceland?

-E: I really liked the West fjörds, I went there twice before, but never went upper by Ísafjörður, I only have been to the bottom part where Dynjandi is.
+E: I liked the West fjörds, I went there twice before but never went upper by Ísafjörður, I only have been to the bottom part where Dynjandi is.
 Especially coming from New York, it´s nice to go somewhere where you don´t run into a bunch of people all the time.
-Or hot tub we went with my boyfriend.
-We were the only ones there, being surrounded by nature and maybe two cars past by us.
+Or the hot tub we went to with my boyfriend.
+We were the only ones there, surrounded by nature, and maybe two cars past us.
 It is not a feeling I get very often while living in New York.
 Iceland is straightforward to let me feel like I am a part of this beautiful, majestic nature.
-The other place I liked was my experience at the sheep farm during lambing season last May.
+The other place I liked was my experience at the sheep farm during the lambing season last May.
 I never experienced anything like it.
-I´ve been visiting farms for half-day, but at that time, I lived with the family at farm for a week.
-They showed me everything that needs to be known about how to take care of sheep that are about to give birth, spend time at this farmhouse and learned a lot about the sheep.
-It is different how I live my life here in New York, and if I wouldn´t have done that I wouldn´t have any of this knowledge.
+I´ve been visiting farms for half-day, but at that time, I lived with the family at the farm for a week.
+They showed me everything that needs to be known about how to take care of sheep that are about to give birth, spend time at this farmhouse, and learned a lot about the sheep.
+It is different from how I live my life here in New York, and if I wouldn´t do that I wouldn´t have any of this knowledge.

 S: Do you have any Icelandic words you like and words you don´t?